thenbrent/multisite-user-management/readme.txt

 Tested up to: 3.1
 Stable tag: 0.8

-Make WordPress add users to each site in your WordPress network.
+Automatically add users to each site in your WordPress network.

 == Description ==

 Running a WordPress network?
 You no longer need to manually add new users to each of your sites.

 With this plugin, users are assigned a default role for each of your sites.
-You determine the default role for each site under the **Multisite User Management** section of the *Super Admin | Options* page.
+You determine the default role for each site under the **Multisite User Management** section of the *Network Admin | Settings* page.

 You can assign different roles for each site or keep a site private by assigning no role.